In one sentence:

 A prospective partner gets evaluated on four dimensions, each scored 1–5:

-- ICP Overlap — How much do this partner's customers look like your ICP?
+- ICP Overlap — How much do this partner's clients look like your ICP?

-- Capability Fit — Can they actually sell, implement, or service your product?
+- Capability Fit — Can they actually sell, implement, or service your offering?

 - Motivation — Do they have a real reason to invest in your category?